 I’ve Heard of World Nomads but What’s SafetyWing?

-Now for the roundup; SafetyWing vs. World Nomads.
-Most digital nomads have heard about the latter, but what is SafetyWing?
+Most digital nomads have heard about World Nomads, but what is SafetyWing?

 SafetyWing is a new competitor on the block offering travel medical insurance especially for location dependent workers and long-term travelers.

 Although they’ve only been around for about a year, they’re backed by Tokio Marine, which is one of the biggest insurance providers in the world.
 Reliability is important, and having this backing is bullet-proof in my eyes.

 As mentioned, SafetyWing offers Travel Medical Insurance.
 What this means is that you’ll get coverage for being in an accident, falling sick outside your home country or need medical assistance for: